AmeliaSZK/CoulAdj-Py/README.md

 1. Copy the results in spreadsheet
 1. In spreadsheet, calculate average
 1. Round to 3 digits
-1. Report this number as the performance of this commit
+1. Report this number as the performance of this commit:
+    1. Add an entry in `tests/profiling.tsv`
+    1. Include the number in the commit short message

 ```
 (CoulAdj-Py) $ bash test-perf.sh